digitalcytometry/ecotyper/README.md

 *Expression matrix* field should contain the path to a tab-delimited file containing the expression data, with genes as rows and cells as columns.
 The expression matrix should be in the TPM, CPM or other suitable normalized space.
-It should have gene symbols on the first column and gene counts for each cell on the next columns.
+The users should perform their own quality control of the expression matrix before applying EcoTyper (e.g. to filter low-quality cells, doublets, etc.).
+However we do not recommend to pre-filter the matrix for variable genes, as EcoTyper performs an internal selection for genes that show cell-type specificity.
+The matrix should have gene symbols on the first column and gene counts for each cell on the next columns.
 Column (cells) names should be unique.
 Also, we recommend that the column names do not contain special characters that are modified by the R function *make.names*, *e.g.* having digits at the beginning of the name or containing characters such as *space*, *tab* or *-*:

 The expected format for the expression matrix is: